marczoutendijk/marczoutendijk.github.io/README.md

 Update 1.29e Removed all Potlach2 support

-Update 1.29f A change was need for the Dutch Monument Register.
+Update 1.29f A change was needed for the Dutch Monument Register.
 Based on mails from Kees Bos.